KeithCrofton/git-conflicts/instructions.md

 # Practicing Git Conflicts with a pair

-## Setup
-- Fork this repository to your own github
-- Add your pair as a collaborator on your fork
-- Both of you should clone the repository down to your local machine

 ## Instructions
 - Now to make some conflicts!
 - Both collaborators should create a new branch